danrot/master-thesis/02_state-of-the-art.md

 ![Versioning in PLM systems [see @wenzel2014 p36]](diagrams/plm_versioning.png)

 Figure 2.4 shows how these issues could be handled by a PLM system (depending on the importance of this information).
-Each ItemContext has a relation to a person, who has been the developer of this item, to an organization in which the item has been developed, and additionally some relations to other items determining if this item acts or has been replace or derived from another item.
+Each `ItemContext` has a relation to a person, who has been the developer of this item, to an organization in which the item has been developed, and additionally some relations to other items determining if this item acts or has been replace or derived from another item.

-An already more specified case of an ItemContext is an ItemSpecification, which would translate to an interface in programming or the description of a product in a catalogue (e.g. the size of a screw).
-Based on the ItemSpecification somebody can know if the product which fits this specification also fits his requirements.
-The ItemDefinition is another specialization of the ItemSpecification.
+An already more specified case of an `ItemContext` is an `ItemSpecification`, which would translate to an interface in programming or the description of a product in a catalogue (e.g. the size of a screw).
+Based on the `ItemSpecification` somebody can know if the product which fits this specification also fits his requirements.
+The `ItemDefinition` is another specialization of the `ItemSpecification`.
 It also contains the way how something is build.
 So it represents the concrete product.
 In terms of software engineering this would be the concrete implementation of an interface.

 In addition to that each version gets a consecutive version number, which can also contain multiple levels.
 Together with the model shown in figure 2.4 there